JyotiDewangan13121996/ListOfDevicesApplication/README.md

-# Weekly Tasks For Learning Technologies
+# Weekly Tasks For Learning Technologies For MCR